Available for opportunities

 ArgoCDKubernetesHelmGitHub ActionsDockerSonarQubeAnsible

-GitHub Actions CI pushes new image tags to Git
+GitHub Actions CI commits new image tags back to Git

 Academic Background